ryosuke110/Quercus-commongarden/workflow.md

 ---

+# Demo datasets

+The processed datasets deposited in this repository can be used as demonstration datasets for reproducing representative analyses described in the associated GitHub repository.

+The repository contains processed datasets corresponding to all major analytical modules, including:

+* population structure and genomic cline analyses
+* seedling performance analyses
+* trait trade-off analyses
+* admixture mapping and selection scans
+* genetic coupling analyses

+Detailed instructions for running representative analyses, expected outputs, and typical runtimes are provided in the corresponding sections below.

+These processed datasets allow reproduction of representative analyses without reprocessing raw sequencing data from DDBJ.

+---

 # 1. Variant calling and genotype imputation

 This module generates the filtered and imputed SNP dataset used in all downstream analyses.